lambdapioneer/attestable-builds/walkthrough.md

 1. Unzip the artifact files.
 2. Create a GitHub account and a new repository called `ab-samples`.
 3. Add the unzipped files located in the `ab-samples` directory to your new repository.
+    - Make sure you include the `.git` folder so that the submodule configuration is maintained
+    - Alternatively: fork the [`ab-samples` repository](https://github.com/lambdapioneer/ab-samples) linked from the paper
 4. On GitHub, navigate to the [Developer Settings](https://github.com/settings/apps) of your GitHub account.
 5. Navigate to `Personal access tokens -> Fine-grained tokens` and click `Generate new token`.
 6. Give it a name and select `Only select repositories` and select the new repository (ab-samples).
-7. Click on `Add permissions` and select the following permissions.
+7. Click on `Add permissions` and select the following permissions:
-	1. Actions with Read and write.
+	- Actions with Read and write.
-	2. Administration with Read and write.
+	- Administration with Read and write.
-	3. Commit statuses with Read-only.
+	- Commit statuses with Read-only.
-	4. Contents with Read-only.
+	- Contents with Read-only.
-	5. Environments with Read-only.
+	- Environments with Read-only.
 8. Generate the token and save it.
 This will be used later to configure the environment variable on the AWS instance.

 ## Prepare the AWS environment (10min human-time + 5min machine-time)